Childers Palace Backpackers Hostel fire: Victims

 There were 88 people staying in the building at the time out of a potential total occupancy of 101.
 Of the 70 guests who survived the fire, 10 suffered minor burns and injuries as they tried to escape from the upper level and by jumping onto the roofs of neighbouring buildings.

-Of the 15 who died in the fire, seven were British; three were Australian; two were from the Netherlands; and one each from Ireland, Japan, and South Korea.
+Of the 15 who died in the fire, seven were British; three were Australian; two were from the Netherlands; and one was from each of Ireland, Japan, and South Korea.
 Identification of the deceased was hampered due to an incomplete hostel register that recorded check-ins but not departures, and because most of the residents' passports were destroyed or damaged by the fire.
 DNA samples were also difficult to obtain for those with no relatives in Australia.

 Most of the backpackers who died were on the first floor of the hostel.
 Through an inquest, it was found that in one of the upper rooms where 10 victims were found (i.e. all of that room’s occupants), a bunk bed blocked a fastened exit door and the windows were barred.

 Perpetrator

 Robert Paul Long, a fruit picker, had moved into the hostel on 24 March 2000 but had been evicted on 14 June over $200 in rent arrears.
 ATM records showed that Long then remained in the area in the week before the attack.
 Long, who had expressed a hatred of backpackers, had also earlier threatened to burn down the hostel.

 Around midnight, prior to the fire, two guests saw Long in the back yard of the hostel.
 Long had asked them to leave the door open so he could assault his former roommate, an Indian national; when they declined, he stated he still had a key.
 Another guest recounted how he had woken up around then to find Long downstairs using a PC near a burning rubbish bin.
 After he sounded the alarm, Long then took it outside, and the guest went back to bed, but was awakened later to banging sounds, shouting, and thick black smoke.

 After the attack, Long’s movements were unclear.
-He was spotted in cane-fields five days later and was subsequently arrested in bush-land near Howard, less than 20 mi from Childers.
+He was spotted in canefields five days later and was subsequently arrested in bushland near Howard, less than 20 mi from Childers.
 During the arrest, he stabbed a police dog after being bitten.
 He then stabbed one of the officers in the jaw and the second officer shot Long in the shoulder.

 In March 2002, Long was found guilty of two charges of murder (for the dead Australian twins) and arson and sentenced to life in prison.
 Although 15 died in the fire, Long had only been charged with two deaths in order to expedite the proceedings and to allow for other charges to be brought in the event of an acquittal.
 He lodged an appeal in 2002, which was denied; in June 2020 he became eligible for parole.
 In February 2021, the parole appeal was rejected although eligibility will recur in 1 year.